darkrenaissance/darkfi/doc/src/arch/wallet.md

 blacklisted, and they must be explicitly whitelisted to call any function, including other addons.

+We can run addons in separate threads so that if one of them crashes, the host application can simply kill the process.
+Addons can then run alongside each other without any effect on each other.
+However this leads to increased memory usage from the overhead of having every addon spawning a new thread, so we may wish to use WASM functionality to interpret addon functions that take too long.

 There is a special function inside the WASM which is called on startup called `requested_permissions()`.
 This is used to request the permissions from the user who then adds it to the whitelist for this addon.